caiges/employees/employeesdb/README.md

-# Employee report thing-a-do-dad
+> employeesdb is a toolchain for querying the employees database provided by https://github.com/datacharmer/test_db.

+# Developing on the employeesdb app

-To run the exercise you can use docker-compose command:
+To work on the exercise you can use docker-compose command:

 ```
 docker-compose run app bash